ganeti/ganeti/doc/walkthrough.rst

 There are still unallocated DRBD minors on node3.
 Again, these are not handled by Ganeti directly and need to be cleaned up via DRBD commands::

+  $ ssh %node3%
+  # on node 3
-  node3# drbdsetup /dev/drbd0 down
+  $ drbdsetup /dev/drbd%0% down
-  node3# drbdsetup /dev/drbd1 down
+  $ drbdsetup /dev/drbd%1% down
-  node3#
+  $

 Orphan volumes
 ++++++++++++++